Unboxed-Software/solana-react-native-counter/README.md

 }
 ```

 This will give you access to the `Web3MobileWallet` object.
 You can then use this to send transactions to the wallet.
+Again, when you want to access the wallet, it has to be through the function `transact` function's callback.

 ### Sending transactions